maritime-web/BalticWeb/README.md

 ## Demo test server ##

-More stable releases are demoed from this test server
+More stable releases are demoed from this test server:

 http://test.e-navigation.net/arcticweb (requires credentials only available to development team)